wejdeneHaouari/mini-project-hyperledger/README.md

 ## Wallet

-James is almost ready to run `issue.js` to issue pfizer  vaccine `00001`; thise's just one remaining task to perform!
-As `issue.js` acts on behalf of James, and thisefore pfizer, it will use identity from him [wallet](../developapps/wallet.html) that reflects these facts.
+James is almost ready to run `issue.js` to issue pfizer  vaccine `00001`; these's just one remaining task to perform!
+As `issue.js` acts on behalf of James, and therefore pfizer, it will use identity from him [wallet](../developapps/wallet.html) that reflects these facts.
 We now need to perform this one-time activity of generating the appropriate X.509 credentials to his wallet.